MaterialFuture/amber-library-webapp/README.md

 [![Amber Framework](https://img.shields.io/badge/using-amber_framework-orange.svg)](https://amberframework.org)

+## Update
+This project is archived, please refer to the GitLab repository for the most up-to-date version.

+## Info
 This is a webapp written in Crystal and powered by the Amber Framework.
 This webapp acts as a library where users store their books and can write notes + reviews about said books.